 Backpage.com was called “the world’s top online brothel” by California Attorney General Kamala Harris in October when she filed the charges against the company’s chief executive officer, Carl Ferrer.
 “Backpage and its executives purposefully and unlawfully designed Backpage to be the world’s top online brothel.”

 In court, however, Lacey pleaded the fifth.
 He did not care for any “freedom of speech”.

 It didn’t end there.
 Lacey was discovered sending checks to former staff that could actually receive a subpoena, making local politicians, and tampering with court proceedings.
 He was also held in contempt of court for refusing to comply with the investigation.

 Stephen Lemons was one of the people that took 5000.00 of payola from Lacey while Lacey was on the lam.

-After getting busted by discovery of emails proving Backpage.com staff were editing ads for prostitution, (actually pimping), Mike Lacey closed Backpage right before a senate hearing to avoid the press of it all.
+After getting busted by the discovery of emails proving Backpage.com staff were editing ads for prostitution, (actually pimping), Mike Lacey closed Backpage right before a Senate hearing to avoid the press of it all.

 But Lacey pleaded “victim” that fell under “relentless pressure” from a government that trampled on his “first amendment” rights to invest in pimping and sex trafficking.

 The most recent scandal involved Lacey and his partner Larkin giving tens of thousands of dollars in donations to local political figures in Arizona.
 Using their own spouses as shills.